spotinst/help/src/docs/ocean/getting-started/aks-test.md

 ![connect-aks-cluster-2](https://github.com/spotinst/help/assets/106514736/5c0d5171-e397-40bc-94e3-7571075601ce)

-In the Basics Tab of Custom role editor, for Baseline permissions select Start from JSON.
+2. In the Basics Tab of Custom role editor, for Baseline permissions select Start from JSON.
 Next to the Select a file box, click the folder button to open the Open dialog box.
-Go to the directory where the Ocean AKS 2.0 (JSON) permissions file was exported earlier, select the file and click Open.
+Go to the directory where the Ocean AKS 2.0 (JSON) permissions file was exported earlier, select the file and click **Open**.
 You can add or modify the name of the custom role.

 ![connect-aks-cluster-3](https://github.com/spotinst/help/assets/106514736/0a4efb4c-0f01-4295-9f3a-0db6165c1cbd)